-- 1. Up until 2016/17, a student who failed an assessment was usually permitted one further opportunity to re-take the failed assessment (shown as "Pass at 2nd attempt" in the chart).
+- Up until 2016/17, a student who failed an assessment was usually permitted one further opportunity to re-take the failed assessment (shown as "Pass at 2nd attempt" in the chart).
 From 2016/17 this was changed to two further opportunities.
 Information on failure and re-assessment is contained in the BPTC Handbook. - 2.
 If a student has to re-sit any BPTC assessments due to failing an attempt at a module they will not be able to achieve an "Outstanding" grade. - 3.
-Due to a small cohort (<20), data for MMU, UNN, and UOL Birmingham have not been included in the above.
+Due to a small cohort (<20), several course providers have not been included in the above. - 4.
+The above represents whether students passed all the exams they sat at the first attempt, or whether they needed a second attempt for one or more exams.

 3. A. 5.
-Comparison in BPTC outcomes by provider between full-time and part-time students: students from all domiciles - 2016 and 2017 enrolled students aggregated for part-time students, and 2017-2018 aggregated for full-time students (comparison at time of graduation based upon course length)
+Comparison in BPTC outcomes by provider between full-time and part-time students: students from all domiciles - 2017 and 2018 enrolled students aggregated for part-time students, and 2018-2019 aggregated for full-time students (comparison at time of graduation based upon course length)

 - 1. The data above are intended to compare cohorts based upon predicted time of graduation from the BPTC based upon a part-time course length of two years, and full-time course length of one year. - 2.
-Due to a small cohort (<20), data for MMU, UNN, and UOL Birmingham have not been included in the above.
+Due to a small cohort (<20), data for MMU and UNN have not been included in the chart on all BPTC outcomes, and data for MMU, UNN, UOL Birmingham and UWE have not been included in the chart on outcomes for BPTC graduates.

 3. A. 6.
-Comparison in BPTC outcomes by provider between full-time and part-time students: UK/EU domiciled - 2016 and 2017 enrolled students aggregated for part-time students, and 2017-2018 aggregated for full-time students (comparison at time of graduation based upon course length)
+Comparison in BPTC outcomes by provider between full-time and part-time students: UK/EU domiciled - 2017 and 2018 enrolled students aggregated for part-time students, and 2018-2019 aggregated for full-time students (comparison at time of graduation based upon course length)

-- 1. The data above is intended to compare cohorts based upon predicted time of graduation from the BPTC based upon a part-time course length of two years, and full-time course length of one year. - 2.
-Due to a small cohort (<20), data for MMU, UNN, and UOL Birmingham have not been included in the above.
+- The data above is intended to compare cohorts based upon predicted time of graduation from the BPTC based upon a part-time course length of two years, and 1. full-time course length of one year. - 2.
+Due to a small cohort (<20), data for MMU and UNN have not been included in the chart on all BPTC outcomes, and data for MMU, UNN, UOL Birmingham and UWE have not been included in the chart on outcomes for BPTC graduates.